 He was wrong, you know.
 Many people have said the same to me when I’ve told this story privately.
 It doesn’t excuse what I did.
 In the powerful words of Paul Newman in Cool Hand Luke, “Calling it your job don’t make it right, boss.”
 I could have refused to prosecute the case, I suppose.
 Or at least asked to be replaced.
 I didn’t.
 Not that it would have mattered in the end.
 But I freely participated in and stood witness to a grave injustice.
 It was wrong and I was a coward to participate.

-There’s an ethical question often discussed that asks, “What do you do when good people do bad things?”
+People often ask an ethical question, “What do you do when good people do bad things?”
 I’ve been left pondering for more than 25 years a variation on that question.
 What do I do if that good person was me?

 Thanks for listening…